Spring Training 2017: Orioles Outlast Pirates On St. Patrick’s Day

 For example, the Atlanta Braves are winding down their final Grapefruit League season at Champion Stadium, located at the ESPN Wide World of Sports Complex in Kissimmee, Florida, near Lake Buena Vista and Walt Disney World in Orlando.
 The team is moving to Sarasota County in 2018.

-LECOM Park is also the third oldest stadium currently used by an MLB team after Fenway Park and Wrigley Field.
+LECOM Park also the third oldest stadium currently used by an MLB team after Fenway Park and Wrigley Field.
 Once the Pirates go north, it becomes the home of the Bradenton Marauders, Pittsburgh’s Florida State League entrant.

 Orioles first base/outfield prospect Trey Mancini continued his hot hitting (.351) with a home run today off of Pirates starter Drew Hutchinson in the second inning.
 Vying for a spot in the regular season rotation, Hutchinson did not particularly impress, giving up seven hits and six runs in 3-1/3 innings of work.